301st Fighter Wing: Cold War

-The 301st was reactivated in July 1972 as the 301st Tactical Fighter Wing at Carswell AFB, Texas in the United States Air Force Reserve.
-Upon reactivation the wing was assigned the Republic F-105 "Thunderchief", with the Carswell-based 457th Fighter Squadron using specially modified version of the F-105D called the "Thunderstick II".
+The 301st was reactivated in July 1972 as the 301st Tactical Fighter Wing at Carswell Air Force Base, Texas in the United States Air Force Reserve.
+Upon reactivation the wing was assigned the Republic F-105 Thunderchief, with the Carswell-based 457th Fighter Squadron using specially modified version of the F-105D called the "Thunderstick II".
 The 301st Fighter Wing led the way for Air Force Reserve fighter units in deploying to overseas bases for NATO exercises when it deployed to Norvenich Air Base, Germany, in August 1977 and Gioia del Colle Air Base, Italy, in May 1979.

-In 1981, the wing converted to the McDonnell-Douglas F-4D Phantom II.
+In 1981, the wing converted to the McDonnell Douglas F-4D Phantom II.
 Subsequent overseas deployments by the 301st Fighter Wing included Cigli Air Base, Turkey, in October 1982.
 A deployment to Sivrihisar Air Base, Turkey, in May 1985 was an AFRES first when they operated under bare base conditions.
 The unit also deployed to Homestead Air Force Base, Florida, Roosevelt Roads Naval Air Station in Puerto Rico, Nellis Air Force Base, Nevada, and Elmendorf Air Force Base, Alaska.
 In 1987 the unit began swapping to the newer F-4E Phantom II.
 During Operation Desert Shield/Desert Storm, many wing people were recalled to active duty and served at various locations throughout the United States, Germany, England, and Southwest Asia.

 In April 1991, the wing converted to the F-16C/D, "Fighting Falcon".

 Post Cold War

-In December 1993, the wing deployed six F-16s, (along with six from the 944th Fighter Wing at Luke AFB, Arizona), and approximately 350 wing people to Aviano Air Base, Italy, in support of United Nations Operation Deny Flight mission.
+In December 1993, the wing deployed six F-16s, (along with six from the 944th Fighter Wing at Luke Air Force Base, Arizona), and approximately 350 wing people to Aviano Air Base, Italy, in support of United Nations Operation Deny Flight mission.
 Due to the wing converting from the F-4 to the F-16 fighter aircraft during Desert Shield/Storm, this voluntary deployment to Aviano AB was the first non-exercise operational aviation deployment since flying fighters out of Carswell in 1972.
 Due to achieving the highest rating possible from the May 1994 Operational Readiness Inspection and supporting the Deny Flight mission, the 301st Fighter Wing was awarded as an Air Force outstanding unit for the period May 1992 to May 1994.

 In May and June 1997, the wing deployed to Karup Air Base, Denmark.
 The wing joined forces with three U.S. Air Force units and foreign air forces in two separate exercises while in Denmark.
 The first was the command and control Exercise Central Enterprise.
 The second exercise was called BALTOPS (Baltic Operations).

 In May 1998, the wing deployed with six Air Force Reserve aircraft to fly Operation Southern Watch sorties from Ahmad al-Jaber Air Base, Kuwait.